-I’ve created a list of 9 social anxiety blogs that I think are worth checking out!
-I restricted this list to blogs written by a single person and those updated within the past year.
+I’ve created a list of 10 social anxiety blogs that I think are worth checking out!

 How might you benefit from following and reading these blogs?

 Kel is the voice behind Anxious Lass and she writes from across the pond.
-Her site has been around for five years and so it’s filled with lots of helpful articles.
+Her site has been around for a while now and it’s filled with lots of helpful articles.